Gurubalan-GIT/CCC/README.md

       - [InterviewBit](https://www.interviewbit.com/practice/) (Aptitude+Programs)
       - [GeeksforGeeks](https://www.geeksforgeeks.org/) (Aptitute+Placements+Free Courses -Company wise)
       - [Javatpoint](https://www.javatpoint.com/)

+## TNQT-2020
+Updates for TNQT will be updated here.

 ## Non-Contributors
 Not a contributor?
 Pull requests are always appretiated and accepted by the moderators here.
 Want to become a contributor with push access?
 Drop me a mail and mark it as `important`.